 country)

-♦ Hat or Cap (especially for communities in the Sierra)
+♦ Hat or Cap (against the sun for communities in the Sierra)

 ♦ Sunglasses with UV protection